tradingstrategy-ai/docs/source/glossary.rst

     Swing trading

         Swing trading is a type of short-term trading strategy that aims to take advantage of intermediate-term price movements, typically holding positions for several days to a few weeks.
 The goal of swing trading is to identify trends and ride them for a profit, rather than trying to predict the market's direction in the long-term.
-Swing traders use technical analysis to identify potential trades, focusing on price patterns, support and resistance levels, and momentum indicators.
+Swing traders use technical analysis to identify potential trades, focusing on price patterns, support and resistance levels, and :term:`momentum` indicators.
 They typically trade more frequently than long-term investors and hold positions for a shorter period, but with the potential for larger profits or losses.
 Swing trading can be used in a variety of markets, including stocks, bonds, commodities, and currencies.

     Dollar cost averaging (DCA)